Blue Balance Acupuncture

 The Symptoms of Stress: mental, emotion and physical.

 Chinese Medicine sees the body and mind as one.
 Issues of physical health can effect us mentally and emotionally.
 Also issues with our mental and emotional health can have effects on us physically.
 Stress is one of the best examples to show us this interaction.
 It is also now widely accepted in conventional medicine that stress is a major cause of disease.
 In the past a major stressful concern in our life was actual survival.
-Our modern times offers different stressors.
+Our modern times offer different stressors.
 More commonly today our stress is of the mental and emotional variety.

 Experiencing ongoing stress (physical or emotional) can lead to any of the following examples of symptoms: